28 June – 7 September 2019

 White Cube Mason's Yard

-White Cube Mason's Yard is pleased to present an exhibition of new and recent works by Jeff Wall, a number of which strike out in new directions for the artist.
+White Cube Mason’s Yard presented an exhibition of new and recent works by Jeff Wall, a number of which strike out in new directions for the artist.

 Parent child (2018) offers a view of a sidewalk in a suburban shopping district on a sunny summer day.
 A man gazes down at a little girl who has decided - for reasons of her own - to lie down on the presumably warm, clean and inviting sidewalk.
 Neither she nor her guardian shows any signs of frustration or impatience.
 Parent child has the relation to street photography that Wall has developed over the past decades; a contemplation of its effects by means of pictorial construction or reconstruction, a mode he calls 'near documentary'

 Wall’s most recent black-and-white picture, Weightlifter (2015), can equally be considered ‘near documentary’, or even documentary photography pure and simple.
 The lifting of heavy objects recalls the most archaic forms of labour and the permanent subjection of life to the force of gravity.
 The sport of weightlifting enacts that archaism, detached from any practical purpose and absorbed in private ambition.

 A rapt child appears in Mother of pearl (2016), this time located in a room filled with antique furniture and tasteful keepsakes.
 She seems fascinated by the iridescence of a set of old game-counters fashioned from mother of pearl, which lends the picture its title, and transported by her imagination as perhaps only children can be.